Saru Batu Savcı Bey

-Saru Batu Savcı Bey (died 1287) was the older brother of Osman I, the founder of the Ottoman Empire.
+Saru Batu Savcı Bey (1249–1286) was the older brother of Osman I, the founder of the Ottoman Empire.
 He is known to be the most 'mysterious' of Ertuğrul's children.

 Name

-It is unknown whether Ertuğrul actually had three children or four and it has confused many historians.
+It is unknown whether Ertuğrul actually had three or four children and it has confused many historians.
 This is because of the two names, Saru Batu and Savcı.
 Some historians combine the two names together while others don't.

 At Savcı Bey's mausoleum, there are two graves.
 One is marked as Saru Batu and another named Savcı, which creates this problem.
 However, in Ottoman tradition, there is no reference to this at all.

 According to another source, Savcı was the nickname/title of Saru Batu.
 This was the title of someone who was a diplomat or administrator of a tribe.
 Savcı Bey had this post from the time of his father, Ertuğrul's leadership, and his brother, Osman's leadership.

 Death

-He died during the Battle of Domaniç which occurred in 1287 before the founding of the Ottoman Empire.
+Saru Batu Savcı Bey died during the Battle of Domaniç which occurred in 1286 before the founding of the Ottoman Empire.
 It is also known in ancient Ottoman sources as the Battle of the Twins (İkizce Savaşı, also known as the Battle of Domaniç).
 The Battle of Domaniç was a major turning point in the founding of the Ottoman Empire.
 This is why modern Turkish historians consider it the empire's first real war.
 This is the third Ottoman battle after the Battle of Mount Armenia (Cebel-i Ermeniyye) in 1284 and the Siege of Kulaca Hisar at Tavas in 1285.